If you are interested in Limited Term Employment (LTE) at the University of Wisconsin Oshkosh, complete a UW Oshkosh LTE application form

 You must inform the Human Resources Manager if you are interested in further employment.
 You will be given referral consideration for future limited term openings if you have the appropriate experience, qualifications, and an acceptable performance recommendation from your previous supervisor(s).
 You may be required to compete in the interview process upon referral to future openings.

-How Will I Be Paid and when Do I Get My Pay Check?
+How Will I Be Paid and When do I Receive My Deposit?

 The hourly wage is determined by Human Resources in accordance with the position's duties.
 State and federal taxes will be deducted from your pay based on earnings and the number of exemptions you have claimed on the W-4 form provided upon employment.
 Social Security will also be deducted.